Colin-b/healthpy/README.md

 status, details = healthpy.redis.check("redis://redis_url", "redis_key")
 ```

+## Return result

+Once all checks have been performed you should return the result to your client.

-## Compute status from multiple statuses
+### Compute status from multiple statuses

+If you performed more than one check, you have to compute an aggregated status from all the checks.

 ```python
 import healthpy